 - decide whether you want to go with free platforms like wordpress.com, blogspot.com or want to host it yourself on platforms like DigitalOcean

-- get a domain name, setup hosting, choosing your blogging platform and start publishing
+- get a domain name, setup hosting, choose your blogging platform and start publishing

 - perform a regular SEO and website speed optimisation